 BBNW has final say in what subcontractors are used on our projects.
 This ensures full control of quality and timeline.

-We do our best to keep good relationships with multiple subcontractors in every category to help schedules keep on track and prices competitive.
-When we need to get bids from other companies, we try our best to choose quality options in a world of over-extended salesmen.
+We do our best to keep good relationships with multiple subcontractors in every category to help schedules stay on track and prices competitive.
+When we need to get bids from other companies, we try our best to choose quality options in a world of over-promising salesmen.

-No matter how good the job is lined out, subcontractors may delay the project, especially when they are small companies and cost less.
-However, it is recommended that we hire more experienced larger companies this way the project meets its deadline (which often can cost more so keep in mind if on a tight budget).
+No matter how good the job is lined out, subcontractors may delay the project.
+Especially when they are small companies and cost less.
+In some situations, it is recommended that we hire more experienced larger companies to ensure the best quality and the project meets its deadline which could cost more in the end.

 Initial Billing: We have an initial billing for a percentage based on the overall projected project cost.

 Progress Billing: We send progress billings during construction based on the project’s budget.
-All expenses and employee hours are scanned and emailed twice a month to show 100% transparency of up to date charges.
+All expenses and employee hours are scanned and emailed once a month to show 100% transparency of up-to-date charges.

 Final Billing: We send final billing based on the actual cost minus the progress and initial billings.

-We make every effort to start and complete projects with no delays.
-We do not take on more projects than we can handle at one time.
+We make every effort to start and complete projects with very little delays so we do not take on more projects than we can handle at one time.
 Our goal is to start and complete projects in the most efficient manner possible while maintaining a high level of craftsmanship and quality.

 Delay in a project from material or subcontractors are unavoidable and common in construction.
 We minimize this by doing our research, being organized, and keeping high quality relationships with our subcontractors and vendors.